futoin/specs/draft/ftn18_if_eventstream.md

 So, consumer is represented with tuple of local user ID as defined in FTN8 and component name.

+A special "LIVE" component is reserved for live streams.
+It's not allowed to register consumers with such component.

+### 2.2.5.
+Race conditions of consumer requests

+Consumer is responsible to ensure there is only one request.

 ## 2.3.
 Extra large and long running systems